South Carolina Highway Patrol: Vehicles used

 The South Carolina Highway Patrol use many different varieties of marked, semi-marked, and unmarked vehicles, like many other law enforcement agencies in South Carolina and the rest of the United States.
 Most vehicles are a part of fleets, usually late 1990s to as recent as 2010 Ford Crown Victoria or the modified versions of the Crown Vic (as it is commonly called), The Ford Police Interceptor.
 Also used are 2007 to present Dodge Charger of modified LX and SRT-8 body styles, and starting in 2012, the Ford Taurus and Ford Explorer, and Chevrolet Tahoe.
 They also used Chevrolet Caprices, Ford Mustang SSP's, and Ford Crown Victorias.

 Sidearm

-In 2017, the South Carolina Highway Patrol issues the 9mm Glock Model 17M.
+In 2017, the South Carolina Highway Patrol started issuing the Glock 17M chambered in 9mm.

-Troopers were previously issued the Glock Model 37 .45 GAP and the Glock Model 22 .40 S&W.
+Troopers were previously issued the Glock 37 chambered in .45 GAP and the Glock 22 chambered in .40 S&W.